-I haven’t given much thought to mobile banking before since I am glued to my PC at work and I have a laptop at home to pay bills online.
+I haven’t given much thought to mobile banking before since I am glued to my computer at work and I have a laptop at home to pay bills online.
 Banking through my mobile device didn’t seem like a big deal to me.

 A few weeks ago I decided to stop by a bank machine on the way home from work to take out some cash.
 I normally keep a minimum of $1,000 in my chequing account in order to waive monthly banking fees, but I couldn’t remember how close I was to that limit.
 Sure enough when I checked my balance at the ATM I didn’t have enough room to make my planned withdrawal without going under my minimum balance.